Chipili12/Proyecto-Final-4Geeks/README.md

 </div>

 ## Overview
-This repository utilizes an external web scraping tool designed to extract product information from Amazon, adding said items, along description, price, weight, etc, to the E-Commerce.
+This project utilizes an external web scraping tool designed to extract product information from Amazon, adding said items, along description, price, weight, etc, to the E-Commerce.
 This project was inspired by [TiendaMia](https://tiendamia.com/uy/), Leveraging Python, Flask, and SQLAlchemy on the backend, and HTML, CSS, React, JavaScript, and Bootstrap on the frontend.

 ## Features
 - Web Scraping: Utilizes an external API for efficient and reliable scraping of Amazon Products.
 - User-Friendly Interface: Built with React, Bootstrap, and custom CSS, offering an intuitive and responsive UI for easy navigation and interaction.
 - Data Storage: Employs SQLAlchemy to efficiently store scraped data in a database, ensuring persistence and easy retrieval.
 - Customization: Users can specify search parameters and filters to tailor the scraping process according to their requirements.
+- Authentication: Offers log-in features to ensure privacy & persistency of shopping cart, favourite items, etc.

 ## Technologies Used
 - Backend: Python, Flask, SQLAlchemy